Sleep paralysisParasomnia - sleep paralysis; Isolated sleep paralysis

-In persons with mental health conditions, such as anxiety, medicine and behavioral therapy (talk therapy) to help treat the mental health condition may resolve sleep paralysis.
+In people with mental health conditions, such as anxiety, medicine and behavioral therapy (talk therapy) to help treat the mental health condition may resolve sleep paralysis.

 When to Contact a Medical Professional

-Discuss your condition with your provider if you have repeated episodes of ISP.
+Discuss your condition with your provider if you have repeated episodes of sleep paralysis.
 They may be due to a medical problem that needs further testing.

 Silber MH, St. Louis EK, Boeve BF.
 Rapid eye movement sleep parasomnias.
 In: Kryger M, Roth T, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
 6th ed.
 Philadelphia, PA: Elsevier; 2017:chap 103.